-Students are encouraged to file online at: fafsa.ed.gov.
+Students are encouraged to file online at: fafsa.gov.
 RVC's school code for FAFSA purposes is 001747.

 Over 50% of the FAFSA applications received last year contained errors.
 To avoid lengthy delays in processing, please complete forms accurately.
-If you estimate your tax information, remember to go back and update your FAFSA when taxes are completed.

 ACADEMIC STANDARDS OF PROGRESS FOR RECIPIENTS OF FINANCIAL AID: